UniversalScientificTechnologies/SPACEDOS01/doc/src/SPACEDOS01B.md

 Communication speed is 2400 baud.

 ### Power On
-_It transmits just after power is on._
+_It transmits just after the power is on._

 ```
 #POSD, <git hash>